 During "Let it Go" Elsa sings about finally being able to stand in the light of day.
-Almost every time we see her use her powers, it's dark outside.
+Almost every time we see her use her powers, it's dark outside, with the sole exception maybe being Hans's raid at the castle (which happens in the early morning).
 Even her castle was created during the night, and when she was brought back to Arendalle it was overcast and grey.
 But by the end of the film when she learns to love and gets a handle on controlling her powers the lighting changes.
 Giving Olaf his own personal flurry and creating the ice skating rink in the courtyard was done during the day in full sunlight.

 The sisters' shared love of chocolate is an insight into their characters.
-Chocolate is considered to be a "warm" flavor, as opposed to "cold" flavors like mint.
+Chocolate is considered to be a "warm" flavor, as opposed to "cold" flavors like mint (though it's notable that today, chocolate gets combined with "cold" flavors all the time).
 The fact that it's the Trademark Favorite Food of both sisters hints at Elsa's hidden warmth.

-Having chocolate as a 'trademmark favourite food' might provoke a response of 'is that supposed to be unusual?' until you remember that the film is set in the mid-19th century... and chocolate sweets like the ones staked on the buffet were first manufactured in 1847, so they're a very new and exotic treat (although chocolate as a hot drink was by then relatively commonplace).
-(Chocolate fondue is still about a century and a half away, though, alas.)
+Having chocolate as a 'trademark favorite food' might provoke a response of 'is that supposed to be unusual?' until you remember that the film is set in the mid-19th century... and chocolate sweets like the ones staked on the buffet were first manufactured in 1847, so they're a very new and exotic treat, although chocolate as a hot drink was by then relatively commonplace.
+Chocolate fondue is still about 140-150 years off, though, alas.

 How much stuff has Hans brought with him for an event that was meant to be over in 24 hours?
 Why did he just happen to have his winter coat?
-Okay, so maybe it could get cold at sea, but nobody else seemed to have them... why does he have his sword with him?
+Okay, so maybe it could get cold at sea (especially at the Northern latitudes), but nobody else seemed to have them... why does he have his sword with him?
 Okay, so it could be for ceremonial reasons, except he doesn't seem to wear it as part of his dress uniform... why has he gone to the trouble of bringing his horse?
 The castle is in spitting distance of the quay!
+Is he too lazy to walk short distances?
 Sure, he ended up using all that stuff, but how come he was so Crazy-Prepared?
-The Reveal supplies the answer: he wasn't intending to leave for a long time...
+The Reveal supplies the answer: he wasn't planning leaving for a while...

-Elsa's posture is always very elegant and regal, except, of course, when she's having emotional breakdowns.
+Elsa's posture is always very elegant, regal and composed, except, of course, when she's having emotional breakdowns, which is more than 70% of the movie.
 This is particularly noticeable after the "Let It Go" sequence, where Elsa sheds all the pretence that held her back and made her miserable.
-So her continuation of her queenly mannerisms after this point show that they are not just a pretence, they are who she really is, and likewise being the queen of Arendelle is not a role that has merely been forced upon her, it is who she is truly meant to be.
+But then you notice that Elsa continues her queenly mannerisms even in her scenes after "Let it Go".
+For instance, notice that her manners and gestures when Anna first finds her in the ice castle are very similar to the way she acts during the post-coronation party.
+They show that they are not just a pretence, they are who Elsa really is, and likewise being the queen of Arendelle is not a role that has merely been forced upon her, it is who she is truly meant to be - it's her higher calling.
 So for all to be right with the world, Elsa not only needs to be free to live as an ice-sorceress, she also needs to return and live among her people as their rightful ruler.

-The icemen at the very beginning of the film sing about how beautiful and dangerous ice is, but nevertheless that its "frozen heart" is "worth mining," showing that they have a greater appreciation of ice than the average citizens of Arendelle.
-Kristoff's fascination with Elsa's ice palace wasn't just because he grew up with trolls and was accustomed to magic; he had spent some time with the icemen too as a child, and their appreciation of ice had rubbed off on him.
+The ice harvesters at the very beginning of the film sing about how beautiful and dangerous ice is, but nevertheless that its "frozen heart" is "worth mining," showing that they have a greater appreciation of ice than the average citizens of Arendelle.
+Kristoff's line of "Now that's ice; I might cry" upon seeing Elsa's castle wasn't just because he grew up with trolls and was accustomed to magic; he had spent some time with the ice harvesters too as a child, and their appreciation of ice had rubbed off on him.

 Pabbie erases Anna's memories of magic but leaves her the happiness because he knows she will need that memory to sustain her relationship with Elsa in the future.
 Thank God he didn't erase them all, because had Anna grown up even without the memory of love and affection, she might have become needy, angry, and bitter...and as a result cruel and selfish...like Hans did over his own neglect.